 The government has lost its bid to scrap nutrient neutrality rules for housing developments, with Labour Lords voting to reject the proposed amendments (to the Levelling Up and Regeneration Bill) on 14 September.

-Natural England’s Nutrient Neutrality Principles are intended to ensure that new developments do not add to the existing nutrient impact within ecologically designated sites, for example by releasing nitrates and phosphates into rivers, which reduce water quality and harm wildlife.
+Natural England’s Nutrient Neutrality Principles are intended to ensure that new developments do not add to the existing nutrient burden within ecologically designated sites.
+For example, by releasing nitrates and phosphates into rivers, which reduce water quality and harm wildlife.

 In affected catchments, housing developments need to mitigate nutrient impacts either by direct reduction of nutrient loads on site, or implementation of mitigation schemes off site.